 To ensure your internal controls are sufficient, follow these guidelines:

 • Separate financial responsibilities.
-When you separate financial duties amongst your team, you prevent individuals from having too much control over your organization’s finances.
+When you separate financial duties among your team, you prevent individuals from having too much control over your organization’s finances.
 For example, the staff member who records financial transactions should be different from the one who approves these same transactions.

 • Implement clear financial policies.
 Create policies and procedures surrounding expense approval, cash handling, payroll processing, budget management, and financial reporting.
 Make sure your staff members are familiar with these policies and can easily reference them as needed.